Fez – Being Born: Composition

 The sounds of a Moroccan marketplace were layered into the "Fez" section of the song.
 The New York Times described it as being composed of "ricocheting patterns".
 The Irish Independent called the song No Line on the Horizons "most jarringly experimental moment".

 Live performances

 "Fez – Being Born" appeared in some 2011 dates of the U2 360° Tour, as an interlude between the performances of "Miss Sarajevo" and "City of Blinding Lights".

 Appearances in other media

 "Fez – Being Born" is the sixth track in the Anton Corbijn film Linear, based on a story by Corbijn and Bono where a Parisian traffic cop travels across France and the Mediterranean Sea to visit his girlfriend in Tripoli.
 During the sequence, the officer (Saïd Taghmaoui) is partway through his journey when he reaches a town.
 He stops for lunch and enters a small café which, with the exception of the waitress (Lizzie Brocheré), is devoid of people.
-He has meal and turns his attention to the room's television, where the next track, "Magnificent", begins.
+He has a meal and turns his attention to the room's television, where the next track, "Magnificent", begins.